cjdev/burninator/README.md

 Navigate to http://localhost:3000 (or your port if modified in package.json).

+Depending on how much data you have, you may need to increase the maximum heap size for node.
+Run `export NODE_OPTIONS="--max-old-space-size=5120"` or similar before starting the app it crashes.

 #### Connecting to Jira

 The server reads Jira configuration from a `./.env` file that defines environment variables: